erwinvaneyk/kubernetes/docs/getting-started-guides/vagrant.md

 ## Getting started with Vagrant

-Running Kubernetes with Vagrant (and VirtualBox) is an easy way to run/test/develop on your local machine (Linux, Mac OS X).
+Running Kubernetes with Vagrant (and VirtualBox) is an easy way to run/test/develop on your local machine (e.g. Linux, Mac OS X).

 **Table of Contents**